Life360

-Life360 Inc. is a San Francisco, California–based American information technology company that provides location-based services, including sharing and notifications, to consumers globally.
+Life360, Inc. is a San Mateo, California–based American information technology company that provides GPS tracking and other location-based services, including sharing and notifications, to consumers globally.
 Its main service is called Life360, a family social networking app released in 2008.
 It is a location-based service designed primarily to enable friends and family members to share their location with each other.